 Federal Student Loans

-The Office of Student Financial Services can help you determine with student loan options work best for you.
+The Financial Aid Office can help you determine the student loan options that work best for you.
 Here is a list of available federal student loans.

-Loans are considered self-help aid because loans have to be repaid.
-Loans are by far the largest source of financial aid for the majority of students and families.
+Loans are considered self-help aid because loans must be repaid.
+Loans are by far the largest source of financial aid for the majority of students and families at OSU-COM.

-Medical students are eligible for a Direct Unsubsidized Federal Stafford Loan.
+Medical students are eligible for a Direct Unsubsidized Federal Loans.
 This loan is not subsidized by the federal government; you are responsible for all interest that accrues while you are in school, in deferment or during your grace period.

 - $40,500 for first and second year medical students